artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 after tooling simplicity.
 We're not going to write enough native code to warrent the setup for testing.
 Plus, if we skip native testing then we can run CI on linux - which is basically instant in comparison.

-So this has made a new library.
-Let's go into that folder with `cd GitDawg`.
-There shouldn't be too much in here:
+This has made a new library.
+Let's go into our project's root with `cd GitDawg`.
+There shouldn't be too much in
+here:

 ```sh
 $ ls
 Example         GitDawg         GitDawg.podspec LICENSE         README.md         _Pods.xcodeproj
 ```

-Because the core compentency of the repo is the JavaScript, we're going to rename the "GitDawg" folder to be about the CocoaPod instead of having the name of the project.
-So run `mv GitDawg Pod` to do that.
+Because the core competency of the repo is the JavaScript, we're going to rename the "GitDawg" folder in the root to be about the CocoaPod instead of owning the name of the project.
+Run `$ mv GitDawg Pod` to do that.

-Now we want to create our React Native project.
-I'm hardcoding my versions in these commands to try ensure it always works, but you never know what amazing changes the future brings.
+We want to create our React Native project.
+I'm hard-coding my versions in these commands to try ensure this post lasts some time, but you never know what amazing changes the future brings.
+If things are broken, leave a comment at the bottom of this post.

 Let’s create a GitDawg React Native project, and then rename the folder to src:

 ```sh
 # Use the RN CLI to create a new RN app in the folder GitDawg
 $ react-native init GitDawg --version react-native@0.54.4

 # Rename the folder to src
 $ mv GitDawg src

 # Remove _Pods.xcodeproj as it's relevant for our pod
 $ rm _Pods.xcodeproj
 ```